 A buffer zone of a half-point (0.5) span is applied when determining the category and topic star ratings.
 Any medical group whose score is in the buffer zone 0.5 points below the grade cutpoint is assigned to the next highest category grade.
-For example, for "Quality of Medical Care" using a cutpoint of 81, a group whose score is 80.5 would be graded "Excellent."
+For example, if an Excellent Cutpoint was set at 81, a group whose score is 80.5 would be graded "Excellent."
 A score of 80.4, which is outside of the buffer zone, would be assigned a grade of "Very Good."